issacdowling/Single-GPU-Passthrough-VM/README.md

 * Browse
 * Browse Local
 * Downloads
-* Double Click The ISO file
+* Select the ISO file
 * Forward
 * 80% of your Ram in the Memory section
 * Leave CPU settings alone for later